aws-samples/eks-cluster-upgrade/README.md

 optional arguments:
-  -h, --help            show this help message and exit --pass_vpc            this --pass-vpc will skip the vpc cni upgrade --max_retry MAX_RETRY
+  -h, --help            show this help message and exit --max_retry MAX_RETRY
                         you can specify max retry or else by default it is 2 --force               force pod eviction when you have pdb